OWASP/www-project-mobile-top-10/2023-risks/m2-insecure-communication.md

 **Detectability AVERAGE**

-while modern mobile applications protect network traffic, they often leave some requests unprotected.
-This inconsistency leads to the risk of exposing data and session IDs to interception.
-The use of transport security does not mean the app has implemented it correctly.
-To detect basic flaws, observe the phone's network traffic.
-More subtle flaws require inspecting the design of the application and the applications configuration.
+While modern mobile applications aim to protect network traffic, they often have inconsistencies in their implementation.
+These inconsistencies can lead to vulnerabilities that expose data and session IDs to interception.
+Just because an app uses transport security protocols doesn't mean it's implemented correctly.
+To identify basic flaws, you can observe the network traffic on the phone.
+However, detecting more subtle flaws requires a closer look at the application's design and configuration.

 # Technical Impacts